bkarpi/getting-and-cleaning-data/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The main documents to refernec that describe the input data include the features_info.txt and the README.txt
+The main documents to reference that describe the input data include the features_info.txt and the README.txt

 Calculations and Transformations